jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 BONUS: learn directory relationships
 #################################################################################

-This is an exercise in how your computer is made up of directories_ (folders_) and files_.
+This exercise shows how the computer has directories_ (folders_) and files_ and how they are related.
 Everything that happens on the computer ends up in a file_ in a directory_.

 ----